elcicd/el-CICD-docs/README.md

 ### Create Release Candidate

-The Create Release Candidate pipeline's purpose is to take a collection of images from those currently deployed in the Pre-prod environment that the user selects and tag them each as a candidate for a release to production.
+The Create Release Candidate pipeline's purpose is to define a collection of images from those currently deployed in the Pre-prod environment (the penultimate test environment before being deployed to Prod) that the user selects and tag them each as a candidate for a release to production.
 For each microservice the user has selected for tagging  the pipeline will:

-* Verify images in the Pre-prod image repository with the Release Candidate Tag do not already exist
+* Verify images in the Pre-prod Image Repository with the Release Candidate Tag do not already exist
 * Tag the Pre-Prod Deployment Branch's latest commit with the Release Candidate Tag

 Start the pipeline by going the _Build with Parameters_ screen of the pipeline.